zh4ck3r8080/toripbounce/README.md

 # toripbounce
 This tool is based on bash script and using of anonsurf-kali.

-# You must have apt package manager to install this tool.
+"You must have apt package manager to install this tool."

-# Warning !!!
+"Warning !!!"
 Don't forget to run sudo stip commands after you stop this tool.

-# Steps to Install
+"Steps to Install"

 1. gitclone or download this tool.